TByte007/msp_control/README.md

 # for ancient firmware
 feature RX_MSP
 ```
-However, don't be surprised if ancient versions fail to work with `msp_set_rx`.
+However, don't be surprised if ancient versions fail to work with `msp_control`.

 ## Building